simarjeet518/lightEats/README.md

-# Food Pickup App
+# Food Pick-up Ordering App

-A full-stack food-ordering pick-up application with notification features on app and via SMS  as fulfillment of Lighthouse Lab's midterm group project.
+A full-stack food-ordering pick-up application with notification features on app and through SMS.

+## Features
+- Hungry clients of the  restaurant can visit its website, select one or more dishes and place an order for pick-up
+- When an order is placed the restaurant receives the order notification via SMS
+- The restaurant can then specify how long it will take to fulfill it.
+- Once they provide this information, the website updates for the client and also notifies them via SMS.
+- When the order is prepared  restaurant notifies client again with message as "your order is ready to pick up".

 ## Final Product